GitoriousLispBackup/eql/CL_EQL/README.txt

 In order to avoid recursive debug loops, all timers with a parent will be stopped before showing the debug dialog.
-After sending the next command to EQL, the timers will be restarted.
+On sending the next command to EQL, the timers will be restarted.

 '(ev &optional no-button)': EVENT DRIVEN EVAL REQUESTS FROM EQL